 I immediately deleted the post and sat in my car with my cheeks flushed red, like an adolescent child who just tripped in front of the whole school!

-In a blind humiliated panic I then removed myself and all other associated groups It still haunts me.
+In a blind humiliated panic, I then removed myself from that group and all other associated groups.
+It still haunts me.
 And because I’m still embarrassed about it I won’t rejoin the groups so I have no idea when the bin collection days are, or when the village library is open!

 So What’s The Point?

 Clearly I have some issues when it comes to standing up for myself.
 Yes, Yes!
 My mother’s been trying to ‘grow me a backbone’ for the past 38 years!
 It’s getting there!
 Never rush a good job!

 But, that said, the whole point of this post is not me, or my self-esteem issues.
 It’s the fact that some total stranger chose to mock me, in public, instead of politely pointing out my error, and helping me to fix my mistake.